 Therefore, imaging flow cytometry (IFC) has been investigated to perform the MN assay.
 The ImageStreamX Mk II combines the speed and statistical robustness of conventional flow cytometry with the high-resolution imaging capabilities of microscopy in a single system11.
 It has been shown that by using IFC, high-resolution imagery of all key events can be captured and automatically scored using feature-based12,13 or artificial intelligence (AI) techniques14,15.
 By using IFC to perform the MN assay, the automatic scoring of many more cells compared to microscopy in a shorter amount of time is achievable.

-This work deviates from a previously described image analysis workflow16 and discusses all steps required to develop and train a convolutional neural network (CNN) model using the Amnis AI software (henceforth referred to as "AI software").
+This work deviates from a previously described image analysis workflow16 and discusses all steps required to develop and train a Random Forest (RF) and/or convolutional neural network (CNN) model using the Amnis AI software (henceforth referred to as "AI software").
 All necessary steps are described, including populating ground truth data using AI-assisted tagging tools, interpretation of model training results, and application of the model to classify additional data, permitting calculation of genotoxicity and cytotoxicity15.

 PROTOCOL: